 Salmon Creek Art Walk, Bodega Bay

-Walk from studio to studio in the often overlooked coastal community of Salmon Creek Village, with about 100 homes tucked between Highway 1 and the beach just a mile north of Bodega Bay.
-Typically 14 to 18 resident and guest artists participate in these twice-yearly open studio events (held in May and November), with a wide variety of artwork presented in a gorgeous and rustic seaside setting.
+Walk from studio to studio in the often overlooked coastal community of Salmon Creek Village, where about 100 homes are tucked between Highway 1 and the beach just a mile north of Bodega Bay.
+Typically 10 to 12 resident and guest artists participate in this annual open studio event each November, with a wide variety of artwork presented in a gorgeous and rustic seaside setting.

 Of course, art walks aren't the only way to walk from artwork to artwork in Sonoma County.
 Permanent outdoor sculpture gardens are plentiful.
 Here's a quick list.

-Art Museum of Sonoma County: The Sonoma County Museum is now two facilities, the History Museum of Sonoma County in the old post office and in the next-door building the new Art Museum of Sonoma County.
+Museums of Sonoma County: The Sonoma County Museum is now two facilities on one campus, the History Museum of Sonoma County in the old post office and the Art Museum of Sonoma County next door in a renovated wharehouse.
 A door in the back of the history museum leads to a delightful outdoor sculpture garden designed by landscape architect Frederic Warnecke, featuring work by California artists.
 Admission is $10, which includes both museums and the sculpture garden.
-511 B St., Santa Rosa, 707-579-1500
+425 Seventh St., Santa Rosa, 707-579-1500

 Cornerstone Sonoma: Explore an ever-changing series of gallery-style walk-through gardens, both plant-oriented and architectural/sculptural.
 23570 Highway 121, Sonoma, 707-933-3010